alarmfox/wellness-nutrition/README.md

 Users are registered with credentials (Email and Password) and the email is verified through an activation link which is sent when the admin registers a new client.
 This allows users to perform first access, verify their email and set their password on their own.

-When a user performs an action (aka DELETE or CREATE a booking), the admin is notified with an in app notification (delivered through a websocket) and an email.
+When a user performs an action (aka DELETE or CREATE a booking), the admin is notified with an in-app notification (delivered through a websocket) and an email.
 Also, the event is logged in the database to be viewed in the events page.

 ### App